HiPhish/info.vim/HACKING.rst

 The following data structures are used throughout the plugin:

 `b:info`
-   A dictionary  that contains  all the  information  about  the info-node.
+   A dictionary  that contains  all the  information  about  the Info-node.
 In particular the file,  name of the node,  and parent, next and previous node.
    In this regard it mirrors the node header.

    The dictionary can contain other information as well.
 The `Menu` entry lists all menu items that occur in the node.
 A menu item is stored as a reference.

-   This variable should be used for  any information about the node itself,  it offers a single uniform location for information used by the plugin.
+   This variable should be used for  any Information about the node itself,  it offers a single uniform location for information used by the plugin.

 References